voschezang/coding-handbook/software-industry/systems-engineering.md

 # Systems Engineering

-Commont requirements of systems and new features.
-See also [testing](../guides/test-more-effectively.md).
+Common requirements of systems and new features.
+See also [testing](../guides/test-more-effectively.md) and [abstraction and expression layers](abstraction-expression.md).

 *"Be in control"*